 Iams has also formulated this food to include plenty of fiber and prebiotics so that your dog's digestive system stays healthy throughout their life.

-When you're browsing the dog food aisle, there are a few things you need to know.
+When you're browsing the dog food aisle for the best available recipe, there are a few things you need to know.
 Not all dog foods are made the same.
-Just because a product is on the top shelf doesn't mean that it's always better than that cheaper option tucked away in the corner.
+Just because a product or brand is on the pricier top shelf doesn't mean that it's always better than that cheaper option tucked away in the corner.

 Look out for a nutritional statement on the bag from the AAFCO.
 This means that the food has met all of the organization's dietary standards for dogs.

 2. Go Holistic, Organic, or Grain-Free